Kentucky is known for horse racing and is (unsurprisingly) considered the horse capital of the world.

 Natural disaster resources for Kentucky

 - Some people love hands-on experiences, myself included.
 That is why I recommend joining CERT: Community Emergency Response Team.
-This organization is run by FEMA and it provides free emergency preparedness training to communities throughout the United States.
+This organization is run by the federal government and it provides free emergency preparedness training to communities throughout the United States.
 Find your local CERT here.

-- To find state-based assistance before and after a disaster occurs in your community, check out the Kentucky Emergency Management website.
+- To find disaster assistance programs , check out the Kentucky Emergency Management website.

 I hope you liked reading about natural disasters in Kentucky.